Primary Years Programme

 Focus on the Learner and the Learner’s Culture

-Monarch Academy provides a culturally responsive classroom through:
+Monarch Global Academy Laurel provides a culturally responsive classroom through:

 - Teaching children to strengthen their thinking skills for finding the main idea of what they are reading.